ZervoTheProtogen/srmp-public/manual.md

 <summary>DLC Mismatch</summary>
 This is a common connection error caused by players not having the same DLC activated.
 This can be solved by deactivating all DLCs or all players getting the same DLCs.
 If all players have the same dlc or if they are all deactivated, this can also be solved by going in to the "Manage DLC" menu before hosting/joining.

+You can also disable DLC check in the userdata.json file found in the SRMP directory.
 </details>

 <details>